audioboxer217/audioboxer217.github.io/resume.md

 ----

->Cloud Consultant and Automation Developer comfortable working with and
+>Cloud Engineer and Automation Developer comfortable working with and
 >learning new technologies and languages.
-I currently work in PHP and MySQL, HP
+I currently work with Docker,
->Operations Orchestration, HP Server Automation, and the vRealize Suite most
+>Kubernetes, Amazon Web Services,  Terraform, Operations Orchestration (and CloudSlang),
->days.
+>Server Automation, and the vRealize Suite most days.

 >Specialties: Working with Clients to resolve issues and implement new
 >automation solutions.